Evolving cyber threat landscape amid Middle East tensions

 • Prepare concise runbooks to enable rapid mode switching such as reduced functionality or gray‑page responses and align communication triggers to observable telemetry.

-Defence against ransomware
+Defense against ransomware and wiper

 • Maintain immutable, offline backups with routine restore tests, and protect backup consoles behind multifactor authentication and separate administrative credentials.